 #28.
 How to Catch Santa by Jean Reagan

 How to Catch Santa gives you clever ideas on how to catch the man in red on Christmas Eve!

 #29.
 Christmas in the Manger by Nola Buck

 Christmas in the Manger is a great first book about the nativity to teach children of all ages the meaning of Christmas.

 It focuses on the Christmas star, the shepherds, Mary and Joseph and all the animals in the manger.

 Long ago, a brave little girl named Anja wished to be one of Santa’s elves.
 So she leaves a note for her family and helps her elderly neighbor prepare for the holiday, then she straps on her skis, and heads out into the snowy landscape.

 From a red bird to a polar bear to a reindeer, a menagerie of winter animals help Anja make her way to Santa.

-Have you any favourite Christmas Books for Kids that we have not mentioned?
+Over to you now.
+Have you any favourite Christmas Books for Kids that we have not mentioned on our list?
 Please let us know in the comments box below.